 If you would like to learn more about tummy tuck surgery, click here to request a consultation with Dr. Michael Bogdan, a board-certified plastic surgeon who has received advanced surgical training in some of the nation's most highly regarded residency and fellowship programs.
-Or, you can call his office to schedule your appointment.
+Or, you can call our office at (817) 442-1236 to schedule your appointment.

 If you have an iPhone or iPad, Dr. Bogdan encourages you to download his enhanced photo gallery application.
 This FREE app is available for download from the App Store℠.